Innovations in Patient Care

 American College of Surgeons

 Andrea Scrementi—Nothing to disclose

 CME Credit Claiming Information

-ALL ATTENDEES MUST COMPLETE THE COURSE EVALUATION in order to claim a CME Certificate or a Certificate of Completion.
+ALL LEARNERS MUST COMPLETE THE COURSE EVALUATION in order to claim a CME Certificate or a Certificate of Completion.
 The course evaluation will appear once you take and complete this course.
 The following requirements will need to be completed:

 - Review all course materials

 Participants may only claim a maximum of 1.00 AMA PRA Category 1 Credits™ for this enduring activity.

 - 1.00 AMA PRA Category 1 Credit™